jimshalo10/LightmassConfigurationUE5/README.md

 The only file that has the changes for quality, and the only file that is in any way different between the different packs, is GPULightmassKernel.dll (I did a binary compare of each file to be sure).

 # Updates
-UPDATE 17th November 2023 updates for 5.3.2
+UPDATE 17th November 2023 updates for 5.3.2 by [jimshalo10 aka Jimbohalo10](https://forums.unrealengine.com/u/Jimbohalo10)

 UPDATE 06/03/2020 Updated to 4.24.1

 UPDATE 12/11/2018 v0.3.2: Updated to work with Unified settings for UnrealEd 4.21 and 4.21.1.
 Updated minimum Nvidia GPU Driver Version to 411.31